MileneCV/movie/README.md

 # Q1: does the MPAA rating of a movie (G/PG/PG-13/R) affect how much revenue the movie generates?

 ### 1. State the Hypothesis & Null Hypothesis
-- H0 (Null Hypothesis): no difference in revenue amount between all MPAA rating.
+- H0 (Null Hypothesis): no difference in revenue amount between all MPAA ratings.
 - HA(Alternative Hypothesis): there is a significant difference in revenue amount between ratings.

 ### 2. Determine the correct test to perform.